The Steinhaus-Weil property: its converse, subcontinuity and Solecki amenability: Weil-like topologies: theorems

 \textbf{Proof.} It is enough to replace $\mathcal{P}(G)$ by $ \{\eta \}$ (so that $\lambda $ and $\mu $ both refer to $\eta $), and to note that if $xE$ and $E$ are disjoint, then $\eta (xE\triangle E)=2\eta (E), $ so that in Lemma 2 the bound $\eta ^{\ast }(E)$ in the restriction governing inclusion may be replaced by $2\eta (E)$. $\square $

 \textbf{Remark. }As in [Hal, Ch.
 XII \S 62 Th.
-F], but by the Fragmentation Lemma (and by the countable additivity of $\eta $), the Weil-like topology of Theorem 7M is locally bounded (norm-totally-bounded in some ball).
-So $G$ with the Weil-like topology may be densely embedded in its completion $\hat{G},$ which is in turn locally compact, being locally complete and (totally) bounded.
-However, the corresponding argument in the case of the main theorem (Theorem 7) fails, since $\hat{\mu}$ there is not necessarily countably additive.
+F], but by the Fragmentation Lemma (and by the countable additivity of $\eta $), the Weil-like topology on a locally compact $G$ in Theorem 7M is locally bounded (norm-totally-bounded in some ball).
+Then $G$ with the Weil-like topology may be densely embedded in its completion $\hat{G},$ which is in turn locally compact, being locally complete and (totally) bounded.
+However, the corresponding argument in the case of the preceeding more general Theorem 7 fails, since $\hat{\mu}$ there is not necessarily countably additive.

 Finally, we give a category version of Theorem 7M, as an easy corollary; indeed, our main task is merely to define what is meant by `mutatis mutandis' in the present context.
 Given the assumption $\tau _{1}\subseteq \mathcal{B}_{+},$ we are entitled to refer to the usual quasi-interior of any $E\in \mathcal{B}_{+},$ denoted below by $\tilde{E},$ as in Cor.
 2$ ^{\prime };$ we also write $\tilde{B}_{\varepsilon }^{E}$ for $ B_{\varepsilon }^{\tilde{E}}(\eta ).$